stman/OpenWRT-19.07.2-factory-tar-file-for-Ubiquiti-EdgeRouter-x/README.md

 # OpenWRT 21.02 and 22.03 Factory Tar file, generation and installation for Ubiquiti EdgeRouter X

-The following procedure is still not working, I'm on it, it should work fine soon.
-I need to contact another folk to finish it.
+The following procedure is almost the same as the previous one, except that it is more automated, because we provided the **menuconfig.config** file to be loaded into the "make menuconfig" to set all the compilation options correctly before launching the compilation.

+This work is based on the work of @cyounkins who improved my settings to compile the 19.07 version so that it can also work on 21.02 and 22.03 versions, a big thank you to him for his help https://github.com/cyounkins/edgerouter-factory .
+On his git, you can find his menuconfig.txt file that is a text file with all the options that must set/unset to compile correctly.
+His file is a human readable file, while the menuconfig.config file I provide, based on his settings, can be directly loaded from "make menuconfig" load option.

-These things where done under Xubuntu 20.04.2 :
+These things where done undera fresh new install of Xubuntu 20.04.2 :

 Open a terminal.